Nurturing our relationships not only feeds our souls, it gives us a good enough reason to do everything else.

 I fondly remember the orchard in their backyard where my sister, cousins, and I delighted in picking plums, peaches, and apples to eat as snacks.
 If they weren’t eaten right away, Grandmama would use them to prepare delicious jellies and preserves that she served with her hot, buttered homemade biscuits.
 We were also sometimes assigned the “chore” of gathering pecans that had fallen from the pecan tree in the front yard, so that Grandmama could make her sticky pecan pie that was never too sweet.
 Shelling the pecans was not so tedious when we could pop an occasional one into our mouths and chat about whatever was on our minds.
 Once we were done with gathering the pecans, we might have played “Red Light, Green Light,” caught lightning bugs in Mason jars with holes punched in the top, or just hung around doing nothing in particular until dinner time.

 I love travelling, yet plane trips were not the norm when we were growing up.
 Family travel usually took the form of a road trip to a neighboring state, where there were other family members to share in the good times.
-In Alabama and Louisiana, we experienced a slightly different southern culture and enjoyed the eclectic cuisine of my maternal grandmother, whom we affectionately called “Dear” (short for “Mother Dear”).
+In Alabama and Louisiana, we experienced a slightly different southern culture and enjoyed the eclectic cuisine of my paternal grandmother, whom we affectionately called “Dear” (short for “Mother Dear”).
 Dear, who was of Creole and African-American descent, made the best chicken and seafood gumbo I have ever tasted.
 And turning the crank for “Papa” (my paternal grandfather) to churn and freeze his creamy, delicious ice cream was a job almost all the grandchildren were willing to stand in line to do.
 Then there were the trips to visit Uncle Clarence’s family in Winter Park, Florida.
 While there, we would go to the beach, visit Disney World®, and usually enjoy a meal of freshly-caught fried catfish, porgies, or croaker — all of the fish that have the distinctive earthy flavor of rivers and lakes.
 Yum!
 Additionally, once a year, every second Sunday in August, we’d travel to Odessadale, Georgia where Great Grandmama Annie Mae Strozier lived in a house on bricks with well water, rudimentary plumbing, and no street lights.
 After a church revival service (which was always too long for me and my cousins to comfortably sit still), we were happy to go back to the house and aimlessly stroll the country roads, enjoying our freedom, while the women prepared a buffet dinner that included each person’s best contribution.

 Communication, community, and collaboration were key themes in our family, and food was usually a focal point for our gatherings.
 I did not start to truly appreciate wine until I left the warmth and safety of my southern hometown to settle into New England, for my first job in Hartford, Connecticut.
 This was a leap of faith and a big adjustment because I knew no one in the area.
 There, in the dead of winter, I tasted and enjoyed cioppino for the first time, with a glass of Chianti.
 The cioppino reminded me of gumbo — it warmed and nurtured my body and the wine, along with the company of and conversation with a new friend, warmed and nurtured my soul.
 Since the moment I first realized the joy of pairing (and sharing) good wine with food, family, and friends, food and wine have been cultural commodities that I seek to share and experience wherever I go.